10 Examples of Policies and Procedures in the Workplace

 2. Recruitment policy

-A recruitment policy outlines how the company hires new people.
-It outlines the hiring process and aims to promote consistency in the recruitment process.
-It's an important document for employees to access.
-It may cover the following things:
+A workplace recruitment policy outlines how the company hires new people.
+It sets out the hiring process and aims to promote consistency in the recruitment process.
+It's an important document for employees to access and may cover the following things:

 Internal and external hiring preferences